Kapendev/joka/README.md

-# Joka
+# 🃏 Joka

-Joka is a nogc utility library for the D programming language.
+Joka is a nogc utility library for the [D programming language](https://dlang.org/).
 It provides data structures and functions that work without garbage collection, offering precise memory control and minimal runtime overhead.

 ## Modules